Understanding and Estimating the Execution Time of Quantum Circuits: Quantum execution time prediction model

 \textbf{Entanglement-Ratio} reflects the extent of entanglement within a circuit.
 Since entanglement is fundamental to quantum computing, this ratio serves as a valuable indicator of performance.
 It is approximated by the ratio of two-qubit interactions to the total number of gate operations in the circuit.

 \textbf{Parallelism} refers to the degree to which quantum operations can be performed simultaneously.
 Parallel operations can speed up execution~\cite{murali2021instruction}.
-The parallelism feature is determined by comparing the ratios of the number of qubits, the number of gates, and the circuit depth.
+The parallelism feature is determined by comparing the ratios of the number of qubits ($n$), the number of gates ($n_g$), and the circuit depth ($d$):

 This comparison helps assess how much parallelism is present in the circuit.
 Highly parallel circuits, which perform many operations in parallel, will have a parallelism feature value close to 1.

 \textbf{Liveness} in a quantum circuit refers to the state of qubits during program execution.
 A qubit can either be actively involved in computation or remain idle, waiting for the next instruction.
-Ideally, a qubit should maintain its state while idling, but in reality, environmental interactions can cause the qubit to lose coherence ~\cite{PhysRevLett.82.2417}.
+Ideally, a qubit should maintain its state while idling, but in reality, environmental interactions can cause the qubit to lose coherence ~\cite{viola1999dynamical}.
 The liveness feature captures how often qubits are actively used versus how often they are idle during the execution of a quantum circuit.
 This feature is calculated by forming a liveness matrix.
 In this matrix, each row represents a qubit, and each column corresponds to a time step in the circuit's execution.
 The matrix entries are 1 if the qubit is active and 0 if it is idle.
+To convert this matrix into a single scalar value representing liveness, we compute the average number of active qubit-time pairs.
+This is done by summing all entries in the liveness matrix and dividing by the total number of elements, which is the product of the number of qubits and the circuit depth.
+The value ranges from 0 to 1, where a higher value indicates more active usage of qubits during execution.

 Quantum circuits with a higher proportion of two-qubit gates tend to have longer execution times.
 This is because two-qubit gates are generally more complex and time-consuming to execute than single-qubit gates.
 Additionally, a quantum circuit with longer average idle times might also experience longer execution times.
 If qubits are frequently idle, it might indicate inefficiencies in the circuit design, where operations could potentially be better parallelized or optimized to reduce waiting times.